sergeymishin/Momenly-kbilling-plans/README.md

 1. Tweak `com.example.ExamplePlan` and `com.example.ExamplePlan2` or write your own.
 2. Tweak `src/main/resources/plans.json` file.
 3. Commit changes, push to GitHub.
-4. Deploy your KillingBilling project to the API Endpoint: hit "**Deploy**" on the project page.
+4. Deploy your KillingBilling project to the API Endpoint: hit **Deploy** on the project page.

 ### Start using KillingBilling API